Jin's net worth: Know everything about the BTS member's assets, earnings and more

 Jin and his brother’s Japanese restaurant

-A part of Jin’s net worth also arises from his entrepreneurial ventures.
+A part of Jin’s net worth also arises from his entrepreneurial ventures outside of BTS.
 Jin is the only BTS member to have tapped into business with the launch of the Japanese-styled restaurant, ‘Ossu Seiromushi’.
 Operated by Jin and his brother, the restaurant has two outlets, one next to Seokchon Lake and the second next to Lotte World.

 Always brimming with customers (thanks to Jin’s massive stardom), the outlets offer a range of impeccable traditional Japanese cuisine.
 Served in wooden steamers, complete seiro-mushi style, the dishes will satiate your taste buds like no other.